 The carving shows off a stick figure and Holmes believes that this is the artist seated or standing, with the landscape in the backdrop or possibly near a fire.
 Above the head is something which resembles a speech bubble, which shows off the W-shaped star Cassiopeia over his head.

 The entire depiction suggests that the artist has etched his selfie on a stone.

 "I know there could be earlier interpretations of selfies, such as those drawn in hieroglyphics by the Ancient Egyptians, but this stone carving selfie on Baildon Moor may well be the earliest example in Yorkshire," noted the archaeologist.

 An Engaging History

 Yorkshire is home to an array of undiscovered symbols and inscriptions carved on rock surfaces that reveal mysterious facts about ancient civilizations.
 This is not the first time that 64-year-old Holmes has stumbled upon and been fascinated by such a piece of ancient history that draws one in.

-As a child, Holmes reveals his father inculcated the interest in inscriptions and carvings in him, while traversing to district moorlands.
-The journey that started at 12 has continued ever since.
+As a child, Holmes reveals that his father inculcated the interest in inscriptions and carvings in him, while traversing to district moorlands.
+The journey that started at age 12 has continued ever since.

-According to archaeological surveys, there are several rings and cup stones in the vicinity of the moors.
+According to archaeological surveys, there are several ring and cup stones in the vicinity of the moors.
 The inscriptions and drawings engraved into the millstone grit reveal interesting facts.

-Other moors like IIkley, Harden, Bingley, and Rivock Edge are some of the other carvings that have an astronomical connect.
+Other moors like Ilkley, Harden, Bingley, and Rivock Edge are some of the other carvings that have an astronomical importance.
 These five appear to be similar to each other in a particular style, sort of like writing.